-Whether travelling alone or not, your safety should always be a top priority.
-It can feel more dangerous to travel by yourself, so you must take the proper precautions and keep yourself safe on your trip.
+Your safety should always be a top priority whether travelling alone or not.
+However, travelling alone can feel more dangerous, so you must take the proper precautions and keep yourself safe.

 If you're planning a solo holiday, it's a good idea to familiarise yourself with the UK government's safety advice before you go.
 ABTA, the UK's largest travel association, is also a fantastic resource.

-One of the most important things to do before heading on your solo trip is to make sure you have a comprehensive travel insurance policy.
+One of the most important things to do before heading on your solo trip is to ensure you have a comprehensive travel insurance policy.
 This will give you and your family peace of mind should the worst happen.

-Depending on what you're doing, you may need a specific type of policy.
-Always be as thorough as possible when searching for insurance.
+You may need a specific type of policy, depending on what you're doing.
+So always be as thorough as possible when searching for insurance.
 In addition, if you don't declare that you'll be doing a particular activity, you might not be covered.
 For example, if you're trekking, you'll need to say that before you buy the policy to ensure you're covered should you get injured during that particular activity.

 Packing the right gear is another easy way to keep safe on your trip.
-Travel accessories like an anti-theft backpack or a money belt can be a good investment if you're worried about pickpockets.
+If you're worried about pickpockets, travel accessories like an anti-theft backpack or a money belt can be a good investment.
 You can also buy a portable door lock to increase the security of your hotel room.
 It's also a good idea to have a torch and a portable phone charger with you in case of emergency.

 Update your friends and family

-While you're on the road, it's a good idea to let friends and family back home know where you're staying.
-Give them the address and phone number of your hotel so they can get in touch with them if they haven't heard from you.
-You could also use your phone to set up a location tracking system if they're worried about you being by yourself.
+While on the road, it's a good idea to let friends and family back home know where you're staying.
+Give them your hotel's address and phone number so they can contact them if they don't hear from you.
+You could also use your phone to set up a location tracking system if they're worried about you being alone.

 Note down allergies or medications